theodorCodes/milestone-project-2/readme.md

 # Polishing Gameplay

 Adding the feature to count moves for each step as 0.5 and used Math.round() to display only round numbers for the player.

+# Credits
+Ania Kubów on how to show how to create a simple memory game with pure JavaScript, DEV link here.
+Dev Ed - on how to make simple CSS animation such as flip cards in the 'CSS Flip Card Tutorial' video.
+A lot of hours searching for solutions at Google.com And for the solutions found mostly on stackoverflow.com.